letitiayhho/talker_change_data_processing/src/README.md

 ### Permutation test

-`scramble.m` - computer cross correlations between scrambled eeg-stimuli pairs
+`shuffle.m` - computer cross correlations between shuffled eeg-stimuli pairs

-`shape_scrambles.m` - shape the output files from `scramble.m`, concatenate all results into `.csv` files in `data/aggregate/`
+`shape_shuffles.m` - shape the output files from `shuffle.m`, concatenate all results into `.csv` files in `data/aggregate/`

-`plot_scrambles.Rmd` - RMarkdown notebook with the results of the permutation test
+`plot_shuffles.Rmd` - RMarkdown notebook with the results of the permutation test

 ### Electrode location analysis.